Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 Cavalariça Évora

-The stylish decor and creative menu make it a very popular spot.
+The stylish decor and creative menu make it a trendy spot.
 However, it seems more suited to high-end dining than a quick dinner spot.

 The Michelin guide has even recommended it!